shaloo/docs.arcana/includes/text-snippets/db_register_dapp.md

 ![Register dApp](/img/an_db_create_newapp_anim.gif){.an-screenshots}

-A newly registered app is assigned a default Testnet configuration profile, displaying these Testnet settings in the dashboard.
+A newly registered app dashboard displays Testnet configuration settings.
 A unique {{config.extra.arcana.app_address}} is assigned for the Testnet profile.
-The developer can deploy the app on the {{config.extra.arcana.company_name}} Testnet once SDK usage is configured in the dashboard and the app is integrated with the SDK.
+Developer can deploy the app on the {{config.extra.arcana.company_name}} once SDK usage is configured in the dashboard and app is integrated with the SDK.

 ![New app dashboard](/img/an_db_new_app_screen.png){.an-screenshots}

 !!! tip "Mainnet Deployment"

       To deploy the app on the {{config.extra.arcana.company_name}} Mainnet, developers need to create a Mainnet configuration profile and obtain a different {{config.extra.arcana.app_address}}.
 Update the integration code with this Mainnet {{config.extra.arcana.app_address}}.
-This step is necessary to deploying the app on the {{config.extra.arcana.company_name}} Mainnet.
+This step is necessary to deploy the app on the {{config.extra.arcana.company_name}} Mainnet.

       For more information, refer to the [[migrate-app-testnet-mainnet|Testnet > Mainnet Migration Guide]].